About the Governor

 Governor of the State of New Mexico

-Michelle Lujan Grisham is the thirty-second governor of the state of New Mexico and the first Democratic Hispanic woman to be elected governor in U.S. history.
-Her second term began in 2023.
+Michelle Lujan Grisham is the thirty-second governor of the state of New Mexico, and the first Democratic Latina to be elected governor in U.S. history.
+She began her second term as governor in 2023.

-In 2023, New Mexico became the first state in the nation to pass Universal Healthy Meals, ensuring that every child in the state receives two healthy meals every school day for free.
-The Lujan Grisham administration also increased required instructional hours in schools around the state to 1,190 hours.
-The Governor has also made historic increases in educator salaries in her tenure and continues to prioritize educator quality of life.
+In 2023, New Mexico became the first state in the nation to provide Universal Healthy Meals, ensuring that every child in the state receives two healthy meals every school day for free.
+The governor has also dramatically boosted teacher salaries during her tenure and continues to prioritize improved quality of life for educators.

-The governor’s dedication to closing gaps in educational access and outcomes in New Mexico also extends to higher education, and New Mexico is the proud home to the nation’s most expansive free college program.
-Since its creation in 2019, the Opportunity Scholarship has helped more than 45,000 New Mexicans pursue higher education at colleges and universities around the state.
+The governor’s dedication to closing gaps in educational access and outcomes also extends to higher education in New Mexico, now the proud home of the nation’s most expansive free college program.
+Since its creation in 2019, the Opportunity Scholarship has helped more than 46,000 New Mexicans pursue higher education at colleges and universities around the state.

-Gov. Lujan Grisham currently serves as a member of the National Governors Association executive committee.
-She was a founding member of the Reproductive Freedom Alliance and also serves on the Alliance’s executive committee.
-She is the Vice-Chair of the Western Governors’ Association, co-chair elect of the United States Climate Alliance, and co-chair of the Council of Governors Emergency Management and Disaster Response Work Group.
+Governor Lujan Grisham currently serves as a member at-large of the National Governors Association executive committee.
+She was a founding member of the Reproductive Freedom Alliance and serves on the Alliance’s executive committee.
+She is also a member of the Western Governors’ Association, which she chaired in 2024-2025.
+As the WGA Chair, she led a bipartisan initiative to identify strategies for expanding access to housing in the West.
+She is a member and former co-chair of the United States Climate Alliance, and former co-chair of the Council of Governors Emergency Management and Disaster Response Work Group.
 In 2021, she served as co-chair for the Biden-Harris transition team.

 Get in touch with the Governor